ddlcs/ddlcs.github.io/README.md

 ## Introduction
 ![Logo](https://raw.githubusercontent.com/ddlcs/ddlcs.github.io/master/logo.png)

-**Doki Doki Stickers** - это расширение, которое добавит на ваши страницы браузера девушек из игры Doki Doki Literature Club.
+**Doki Doki Stickers** is an extension that will add girls from the game Doki Doki Literature Club to your browser pages.

 ## Instruction